ufechner7/KiteViewer/README.md

 # KiteViewer
-3D viewer for to visualize the flight path and power production of tethered wind drones and kites for airborne wind energy applications
+3D viewer and simulator for to visualize the flight path and power production of tethered wind drones and kites for airborne wind energy applications

 <p align="center"><img src="./doc/KiteViewer.png" /></p>